Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors

 \section{Related work}

 When focusing on semi-supervised and unsupervised deep learning approaches for detection and identification of emitters the number of related studies is rather low.
-Table~\ref{tab:combined_sei_ued_summary} summarizes the related works focused on SEI and UED tasks based on semi-supervised and unsupervised deep learning approaches, structured along the design space presented in Fig.~\ref{fig:design_choices}.
-As shown, prior works are predominantly focusing on few-shot self-supervised SEI using raw I/Q data with \acrfull{cl} \cite{wu2023specific, zha2023cross, liu2023overcoming} or \acrfull{ae} \cite{huang2022deep, xu2023few, yao2023few, }, with CNN-based feature extractors being the most common backbone.
+Table~\ref{tab:combined_sei_ued_summary} summarizes the related works focused on \acrshort{sei} and \acrshort{ued} tasks based on semi-supervised and unsupervised deep learning approaches, structured along the design space presented in Figure ~\ref{fig:design_choices}.
+As shown, prior works are predominantly focusing on few-shot self-supervised \acrshort{sei} using raw I/Q data with \acrfull{cl} \cite{wu2023specific, zha2023cross, liu2023overcoming, sun2025few} or \acrfull{ae} \cite{huang2022deep, xu2023few, yao2023few, }, with CNN-based feature extractors being the most common backbone.
 Besides the necessity for labels, the interpretability of these approaches, if supported at all, is limited to the decision-making stage, often via distance-based metrics, while their feature extractors remain opaque.
-There is also only one work for Self-Supervised SEI utilizing 2D Constellation Data Modality \cite{liu2022specific}, which is also designed for Few-Shot set-up limiting it's applications.
-Moreover, they don't either theoretically or experimentally demonstrate the need of this transformation.
-In this work, we investigate the Desing Space of approaches for Self-Supervised UAD ny usage of labels during the training - a more challenging problem.
-We prove theoretically and experimentally that in complete labless case the scenarios of signals transmission greatly affects the right design choice.
-We show the necessity of using 2D Constellation Data Modality when transmitted messages are different.
+There is also only one work for self-supervised \acrshort{sei} utilizing 2D constellation data modality \cite{liu2022specific}, which is also designed for few-shot set-up limiting its applications, whereby the authors do not demonstrate either theoretically nor experimentally the need of this transformation.
+In this work, we investigate the design space of approaches for self-supervised \acrshort{ued} without using labels during the training, which is a more challenging problem.
+We prove theoretically and experimentally that in completely label-less case the scenarios of signal transmission greatly affect the correct design choice.
+We show the advantage of using 2D constellation data modality when transmitted messages are different.